-Noa Román-Muñiz’s parents bought a dairy farm in her native country of Puerto Rico when she was 9 years old.
+Noa Román-Muñiz’s parents bought a dairy farm in her native Puerto Rico when she was 9 years old.
 Her father’s agricultural background — coupled with her mom’s job as a medical technologist in a Veterans Affairs health clinic — clinched her career path at an early age.

 “Because of their influence, I wanted to be a veterinarian my whole life,” says the CSU alumna, who is now an associate professor in the Department of Animal Sciences and a CSU Extension dairy specialist.